Configuration File

 • url—Short-hand form of specifying a replica location.
 Setting this field will apply changes to multiples fields including bucket, path, region, etc.

-• retention—The amount of time that snapshot & WAL files will be kept.
+• retention—The amount of time that snapshot & LTX files will be kept.
 After the retention period, a new snapshot will be created and the old one will be removed.
-WAL files that exist before the oldest snapshot will also be removed.
+LTX files that exist before the oldest snapshot will also be removed.
 Defaults to 24h.

 • retention-check-interval—Specifies how often Litestream will check if retention needs to be enforced.
 Defaults to 1h.